Tibet 101 is about educating the international community about the real situation in Chinese-occupied Tibet.

 Political oppression and surveillance

-According to the Freedom House 2020 ranking, Tibet is the second least free place in the world for the fifth consecutive year, next only to Syria.
+According to the Freedom House 2021 ranking, Tibet is the least free place in the world, tied with Syria.

 While human rights are limited across China, the situation is far worse in Tibet.
 Arrests, disappearance and torture are common means of suppressing dissent.
 Prisons in Tibet are filled with Tibetans detained for acts deemed by the Chinese government as threats to its authority.
 This could be participating in a protest or leading a community initiative for environmental protection.